Frequently Asked Questions

 Is financial assistance available for this program?

-Students enrolled in this program may be eligible for financial support from Harris that may be applied towards their cost of attendance at the University of Chicago.
+Students enrolled in this program may be eligible for loans, including Alternative or Private loans, from Harris that may be applied towards their cost of attendance at the University of Chicago.
 See further information on Harris financial support.
 This program is not eligible for LSE’s Graduate Support Scheme as the program is designed for students to continue working and earning a salary while they study.
 Further details on funding from LSE.

 Will I need a visa to study on this program?